Bodhisattava International Film Festival: BIFF – 2016

 “Kala & Film Mahotsav 2016” was organised by Grameen Sneh Foundation.
 It was 4 days film festival where various Bollywood Actors, Actress and Dignitaries participated which was a huge success.
 Folk Dance, Painting & Essay competition was held in the 9 commissionaires of Bihar throughout the year which witnessed huge number of participation from people across the state & whose finale will be held in Bodhisattva International Film Festival 2017 (BIFF 2017).

 BIFF – 2017

 BIFF 2017 will be held from 16 to 23 February 2017 in Patna, Bihar.
 The venue for the Film Festival would be the grand Adhiveshan Bhawan in the Secretariat campus.
 3543 Films from 122 countries have been received as entries to the festival under Feature film, Documentaries and Shorts categories.
 From which more than 150 movies to be screened and most of the films are from India, Iran, USA, France, Italy, Spain, U.K., Turkey, Russia, Brazil, Germany, Argentina, Bangladesh, Canada, Portugal, Austria, Maxico, Poland Australia, Indonesia, etc. And many small countries are participating for the first time in such kind of festival.

-Bodhisattva Voice of Change – Lifetime Achievement Award is going to Nana Patekar for his immense contribution to Indian cinema and unmatched dedication in the field of social work and responsibility.
+Bodhisattva Voice of Change – Lifetime Achievement Award is going to Nana Patekar for his contribution to Indian cinema and dedication in the field of social work and responsibility.